luisgzvs/cypress12BaseProject/Readme.md

 ```

-Finally do an `npm install` and wait to be complete and you are all set
+Finally do an `npm install` and wait to be completed and you are all set